samredway/platformer2d/README.md

 - include/ contains the .h files for the project
 - src/ contains the cpp files
-- lib/ is for 3rd party libs and currently contains the raylib files
+- lib/ is for 3rd party libs and currently contains the raylib files and nlohmann/json header
 - assets/ contains art assets